 “The traps you set are sound, yeah?” he asked, not breaking stride.
-“They’ll capture a ergun well?”
+“They’ll capture an ergun well?”

-“Three if they’re spread out,” she said with a snort of superiority.
+“Three if they’re spread out,” she said with an air of superiority.

 “Good.
 I figure it’s my neck we should stick out here, not yours.
 Axe will slow me down getting back behind the traps.”

-“Well seeing as how we’ve been tasked with capturing creatures dangerous enough to rip either of our faces off thanks to your stupidity, I’d be inclined to agree.
+“Well, seeing as how, thanks to your stupidity, we’ve been tasked with capturing creatures dangerous enough to rip either of our faces off, I’d be inclined to agree.
 Carry on.
 Long as Obrel gets his ergun, I’ll be happy.”

 Gax stopped and swung around, splashing loudly in the muck.
-“And what if it’s me who ends up with a ripped face, eh?”
+“Well, keep an eye out.
+I’d rather not end up with a ripped face.”

-“Damn you, elf,” he whined a bit too loud.
+“Damn you, elf,” he growled a bit too loud.